Codicils in Virginia

 An exception to the witness requirement is a holographic codicil.
 If it is written out entirely in the testator’s handwriting and signed and dated by the testator, it may be a valid holographic codicil.

-To be enforceable in Virginia, the writing should also demonstrate testamentary intent, meaning the testator intends for the document to take effect upon his or her death.
+To be enforceable in NoVa, the writing should also demonstrate testamentary intent, meaning the testator intends for the document to take effect upon his or her death.
 When the holographic codicil is admitted to the probate court, two disinterested witnesses will need to authenticate to the testator’s handwriting.

 Whenever possible, it is helpful to execute a more formal codicil with the assistance of an attorney.
 This will help reduce the potential likelihood of litigation or disagreements arising from a handwritten document.
 Virginia law does not require that a will or codicil be notarized, however, it is considered best practice to sign these documents in the presence of a notary public.